Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Abstract

 \section{Abstract}

 We study symmetric minimal surfaces in the three-dimensional Heisenberg group $\mathrm{Nil}_3$ using the generalized Weierstrass type representation, the so-called loop group method.
-In particular, we will discuss how to construct minimal surfaces in $\mathrm{Nil}_3$ with non-trivial topology.
+In particular, we will present a general scheme for how to construct minimal surfaces in $\Nil$ with non-trivial geometry.
+Special emphasis will be put on equivariant minimal surfaces.
 Moreover, we will classify equivariant minimal surfaces given by one-parameter subgroups of the isometry group $\mathrm{Iso}_{\circ}(\mathrm{Nil}_3)$ of $\mathrm{Nil}_3$.

 In every class of surfaces those with a large group of symmetries have usually particularly nice properties.
 The most well known examples are rotationally invariant surfaces, namely \textit{surfaces of revolution} in Euclidean $3$-space $\mathbb{R}^3$.
 More generally, surfaces in $\mathbb{R}^3$ invariant under helicoidal motion have been studied extensively.
 In particular, do Carmo and Dajczer proved that the associated family of a non-zero constant mean curvature (CMC in short) surface of revolution consists of helicoidal surfaces of constant mean curvature \cite{dCD}.